graalvm/workshops/native-image/non-fungible-verses/README.md

 - develop and run the application on an ARM-based [Ampere A1 Compute](https://www.oracle.com/cloud/compute/arm/ VM.
 - use the OCI [Autonomous JSON Database](https://www.oracle.com/autonomous-database/autonomous-json-database/) service to store the application's data.

 The application is built using Spring Boot.
-It procedually generates "poems", and stores them as JSON documents in the autonomous JSON database (AJD).
-We can make each generated poems publicly accessible via a unique URL.
+It procedurally generates "poems", and stores them as JSON documents in the autonomous JSON database (AJD).
+Each generated poem is publicly accessible via a unique URL.

 For a full Web3 experince you can let people pay for the privilege of recording a transaction on a blockchain that includes the URL of a "poem", thereby "owning" the "digital collectible" non - fungible verse (NFV).